 The Ultimate Guide to Camping Meal Planning and Prep

-Camping meal prep for a trip is as essential as the gear you pack.
-Your meal prep will depend on the type of camping you are doing.
+Camping meal prep and planning for a trip is as essential as the gear you pack.
+Your meal prep and planning will depend on the type of camping you are doing.
 For this, I am going to focus on a trip where you return to the same campsite each night.
 My hope is that some of these principles can be transferred to other types of camping as well.

 Typically, I plan with three main meals in mind: breakfast, lunch, and dinner.
 You’ll need at least one larger cooler and one small/medium size cooler.
 These cooler requirements do not include refreshments.